Package 'spldv'

 eigentol

-the standard errors are only calculated if the ratio of the smallest and largest eigenvalue of the Hessian matrix is less than eigentol.
+The standard errors are only calculated if the ratio of the smallest and largest eigenvalue of the Hessian matrix is less than eigentol.
 Otherwise the Hessian is treated as singular.

 digits

-the number of digits
+The number of digits for summary methods.

 Details

 The models are estimated by simulating the probabilities using the RIS-normal (GHK) simulator.
-The aim is to evaluate the multivariate density function P(υ=Qu<s)P(\upsilon = Q u < s), where QQ is a diagonal matrix with entries qii=2yi1q_{ii} = 2y_i - 1 and the n×1n\times 1 vector ss depends on whether the model is SAR or SEM.
+The aim is to evaluate the multivariate density function P(υ=Qu<s)P(\upsilon = Q u < s), where QQ is a diagonal matrix with entries qii=2yi1q_{ii} = 2y_i - 1, and the n×1n\times 1 vector ss depends on whether the model is SAR or SEM.
 If model = "SAR", then s=QAλ1Zδs = QA_{\lambda}^{-1}Z\delta where Aλ=(IλW)A_{\lambda} = (I - \lambda W); if model = "SEM", then s=QZδs = QZ\delta.

 Let Συ=QVar(u)Q\Sigma_{\upsilon} = QVar(u)Q' be the variance-covariance model of the transformed model.
 If model = "SAR" Συ=QΣλQ\Sigma_{\upsilon} = Q\Sigma_{\lambda}Q', where Σλ=(AλAλ)1\Sigma_{\lambda} = (A_{\lambda}'A_{\lambda})^{-1}.
 If model = "SEM", then Συ=QΣρQ\Sigma_{\upsilon} = Q\Sigma_{\rho}Q', where Σρ=(AρAρ)1\Sigma_{\rho} = (A_{\rho}'A_{\rho})^{-1}.